Upgrading Youth Ministry - Why Do We Gather?

 Why Gather for the Means of Grace?

-The obvious answer: to receive grace in God-ordained gatherings of believers.
-Personal study offers grace, but God decrees corporate gathering for ongoing receipt.
+The obvious answer: to receive grace.
+Personal study provides opportunities, but God ordained corporate gathering for ongoing grace receipt.

 1 Thessalonians 2:14

 Paul instructs Thessalonica to imitate Judean churches—not for their programs, but because they followed biblical principles established by God.
 We're not in the first century, but we imitate those churches.
-Upgrading youth ministry means becoming more like the biblically described first-century church (the good aspects, per apostolic principles).
+Upgrading youth ministry means becoming more like a first-century church as biblically described—not adopting their bad practices, but their right ones.

 Ezekiel 33:30-32